TD-Addon/StandardsValidator/WARNINGS.md

 ### Contains superfluous characters in a ModPCFacRep call
 This line includes commas or puts quotes around the reputation amount.
 This is pointless and makes it harder to find this line in the CS.

+### Adds topic which is not defined in this file
+`AddTopic X` crashes Morrowind.exe if topic `X` does not exist.
+If the topic is defined in a master file, all is well.

 ## Magic

 ### Uses effect